hostspaceng/community-challenge/README.md

 ### 1. Deploy Terraform

-Before you deploy the terraform infra, look in `var.tf` and `terraform.tfvars` you'll find a variable named `key_pair_name` edit the key name there to the name of a specific access key in your AWS Account.
+Before you deploy the terraform infra, look in `var.tf` and `terraform.tfvars` you'll find a variable named `key_pair_name` edit the key name there to the name of a specific key pair name in your AWS Account.
 You can create one in the management console.

 After you change the variable, create a new branch locally add and commit your changes.
 Push to the new branch and then create a pull request to the main branch.
 The pull request will trigger a pipeline in that will validate the configuration and generate a terraform plan.